-Bart Van Roost
+Bart Van Roost,

-Bart Van Roost
+Bart Van Roost,

-"Today, households get a vast amount of information in their mailbox from a variety of retailers.
-This makes it difficult to grab their attention and reach customers with our message," observes Bart Van Roost, Head of Colruyt's Analytics Department.
-"In this context of over communication, we began searching for a way to make sure that customers look at our leaflet every two weeks."
+The Colruyt Group operates 217 stores.
+It sends its 1.6 million loyalty cardholders promotional coupons every other week.
+But Belgian mailboxes are stuffed with promotions from other retailers.
+“This makes it difficult to grab their attention and reach customers with our message,” explains Bart Van Roost, Analytics Department Head.
+“We began searching for a way to make sure that customers look at our leaflet.”

 Calculating purchasing probabilities